Full moon shining brightly through clouds, framed by silhouetted tree branches at night.

 In the Bwiti tradition, Iboga is for everyone and is used in “initiations” or coming-of-age ceremonies that connect boys and girls to the tradition and the community.
 The initiations help to root these into themselves, ensuring a healthy adult life.
 They will also have ceremonies again when people have deviated from a healthy path and need to course-correct their lives or heal somehow.

 As is true to our tradition, we believe that all people can benefit from an Iboga ceremony.
-Typically, we work with people who are seeking deep healing, need to heal from depression, anxiety, ptsd, trauma, addictions, self-hatred, anger, traumatic brain injuries, Parkinson’s disease, auto-immune diseases, and more.
+Typically, we work with people who are seeking deep healing and/or a deeper connection to themselves.
+This can include many things including depression, anxiety, ptsd, trauma, addictions, self-hatred, anger, traumatic brain injuries, Parkinson’s disease, auto-immune diseases, and more.

 Connect with us